-Concrete calculator lets you estimate how much concrete you need to produce and how many bags of cement it requires for a specified purpose accounting for the size of elements, concrete density, weight, and spillage.
+This concrete calculator allows you estimate how much concrete you need for a specific area, and how many bags of cement are required for this space, accounting for concrete density, weight, and spillage.
 Cement is usually sold in bags.
-Knowing the size of the bag (it says how much concrete we'll get out of it) our calculator will help you decide how many bags you need to buy.
+If you know the size of a bag (it should say how much concrete you'll get out of it on the bag) our calculator will help you find the amount of bags you need to buy.
 This way you can also estimate the concrete slab cost.
-If you would like to estimate the amount of concrete you need for columns, check a sibling calculators for concrete columns and tubes.
+If you would like to estimate the amount of concrete you need for columns, check our sibling calculators for concrete columns and tubes.

-Nowadays, concrete is one of the most common construction materials used in building engineering all over the world.
-It is composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens over the time.
-The aggregates are usually sand and gravel (or crushed stone), while the paste is water and portland cement.
-Portland cement is not a brand name - that is the generic term for the type of cement used basically in all concrete (like e.g. stainless is a type of steel).
+Nowadays, concrete is one of the most common materials used globally in construction.
+It is composed of fine and coarse aggregate bound together in a fluid cement (cement paste) that hardens over the time.
+Aggregates are usually sand and gravel (or crushed stone), while the paste is water and portland cement.
+Portland cement is not a brand name - that is the generic term for the type of cement used in basically all concrete (like how stainless is a type of steel).
 Through a process called hydration, the cement and water harden and bind the aggregates into a mass similar to a rock.
 After 28 days concrete achieves around 99% of maximal compressive strength.
-However, the hardening process continues for years, what results in stronger concrete with passing time.
+However, this hardening process continues for years, resulting in stronger concrete over time.

 Why use the concrete calculator?

-A lot of us have probably been in this situation: you decide to build your own house, a terrace or a fence.
-You go to a shop, buy X bags of concrete, and pleased with yourself you get to work right away.
+You may have been in a situation similar to this: you have decided to build your own house, a terrace or a fence.
+You go to a shop, buy X bags of concrete, and, pleased with yourself, you get to work right away.
 Somewhere in the middle you realize you have only one bag left.
-Irritated you go back to the shop buy another batch of concrete, go back, start working again and then... it's not enough, again.
-So the day's already over, the shop is closed, work's not done and tomorrow you need to go back to the shop again.
-Only this time you buy much more, just in case and by the end of work you're left with half of all these extra bags of concrete with absolutely no use for them.
+Irritated you go back to the shop, buy another batch of concrete, go back, start working again and then... it's not enough.
+Again.
+The day's already over, the shop is closed, work's not done and tomorrow you need to go back to the shop again.
+Only this time, annoyed, you buy much more, and by the end of the project you're left with half of all these extra bags of concrete with absolutely no use for them.
 You wasted time, you wasted money and it most certainly got on your nerves.
-All of this can be easily avoided.
-If you ever wonder "how much concrete do I need", instead of guessing use our concrete calculator.
+All of this could have been easily avoided, with assistance from our calculator.
+You'll never have to wonder "how much concrete do I need?" again.

 How much concrete do I need?

-- First, you need to estimate a volume of concrete that you need.
-Provide the dimensions of your concrete slabs (length, width and height) and quantity or an area that you want to pave.
+- First, you need to estimate the volume of concrete that you need.
+Provide the dimensions (length, width and height) and quantity of your concrete slabs or an area that you want to pave.

-- Then determine the weight of all those elements - this is how the bagged cement is sold - they tell you how much will the produced concrete weight (for example, you'll get 60 pounds of concrete out of one bag).
-Given the volume we just calculated and concrete's density (again, you'll find this info on the bag, we provided a commonly spotted value, but it varies), you can calculate the weight of all your elements.
+- Determine the weight of all of those elements - this is how bagged cement is sold, they tell you how much the concrete from the bag will weigh (for example, you'll get 60 pounds of concrete out of one bag).
+Given the volume we just calculated, and the concrete's density (again, you'll find this info on the bag, we provided a common value, but it varies), you can calculate the weight of all your elements.

-- Finally, you may provide the waste ratio - how much you're planning to lose on spillage, defective elements and other unfortunate events.
+- Finally, you can provide the waste ratio - how much you think you will lose via spillages, defective elements and other unfortunate events.
 Now you know how many bags you truly need.

 All dimensions are given in feet by default.
 You can change them to any other unit by simply unlocking the field (the padlock button).